 The wildlife centre offers the opportunity for visitors to see some of the amazing animals of this region closely, and let people go back home with a new understanding of their role in conservation.

 Would you like to walk?
 It is possible to choose or combine 2 walks

 1,5 km in total; time: 45 minutes

-Starting at the visitor center the track winds down through a eucalyptus forest and climbs back to the visitor center.
+Starting at the visitor centre the track winds down through a eucalyptus forest and climbs back to the visitor centre.
 Be careful, the path is pretty steep in some points.

 – Araucaria track

 5km in total; time: 2 h

 This circuit starts at the visitor centre and goes along the shoreline of Enoggera Reservoir, before going back around one of the peninsulas of the tank.
 There are excellent opportunities for bird watching, especially early in the morning.

 I have seen many small species of animals walking only half-track (I stopped before the ring part of the route due to the excessive heat of the middle of the day) such as turtles and loons.

 Walkabout Creek is located at 60 Mount Nebo Road, in The Gap, 12 km from the centre of Brisbane.
 The Bus 385 from the city (Rome st station) stops right outside the entrance.